Peer Effects in Consideration and Preferences: Proofs

 where the first equality holds by Assumption~\ref{ass: A1}(ii) and the fact that $\operatorname{NC}_{a}^{v}\left(\mathbf{0}\right)=0$ and $\operatorname{NC}_{a}^{v}\left(\mathbf{0}^{v}_{a'}\right)=1$.
 (It also follows as the change of Agent $a'$'s choice does not affect Agent $a$'s preference towards any alternative.)
 The last inequality follows from Assumption~\ref{ass: A1}(iii).

 Similarly, if $a'\in \mathcal{NR}_a\setminus\mathcal{NC}_a$, then

 where the first equality holds because the probability of considering $v$ does not change when switching Agent $a'$'s choice from $0$ to $v$.
-The second equality holds by Assumption~\ref{ass: A1}(ii) and~\ref{ass: A2}(ii), and the last equality holds from Assumption~\ref{ass: A2}(iii).
+The second equality holds by Assumption~\ref{ass: A1}(ii) and~\ref{ass: A2}(ii).
+The last inequality holds since

-Hence, the only left possibility is $a'\in\mathcal{NCR}_a$.
+by Assumption~\ref{ass: A2}(iii).
+Hence, the only remaining possibility is $a'\in\mathcal{NCR}_a$.
 But the latter contradicts Assumption~\ref{ass: separability}(i), since $a'\in\mathcal{NCR}_a$ would imply that the consideration peer effect offsets the preference peer effect \emph{everywhere} over the support.
 The contradiction completes the proof.